Cardiff Queen Street railway station: Early history

 The Taff Vale and Rhymney railways became part of the Great Western Railway (GWR) in 1922.
-As there was no longer any need for two rival stations in close proximity, on 15 April 1928, the GWR opened a short connection just north of Queen Street connecting the Rhymney line to the Taff Vale line.
+As there was no longer any need for two rival stations in close proximity, the GWR opened a short connection just north of Queen Street on 15 April 1928, connecting the Rhymney line to the Taff Vale line.
 This allowed Parade station to be closed and its services diverted to into Queen Street.
 To accommodate the extra Rhymney line services, Queen Street was enlarged from three to five platforms, with the addition of a new island platform.